JonClayton/phase-0/week-8/ruby-review/assert.md

 This is in Markdown so it can be read more easily.
-If you'd like to see the code it is [here](https://github.com/JonClayton/phase-0/blob/master/week-8/ruby-review/assert.rb).
+If you'd like to see the `.rb`version with all commentary it is [here](https://github.com/JonClayton/phase-0/blob/master/week-8/ruby-review/assert.rb).

 I did the Assert exercise, with the bingo_2 exercise as the background for using the assert technique.
 It wasn't a big deal since I had done the "win checking" in my original bingo solution.
 Here's the code.
 I've compressed some lines to make it a little less long.
 ```ruby